keboola/developers-docs/extend/generic-extractor/registration.md

 - `123` --- a numeric parameter `accountId`
 - `active` --- a enumeration parameter `userType` with values `active`, `inactive`, `all`

-The parameters names are completely arbitrary, only they must not conflict with existing configuration properties of [Generic Extractor](/extend/generic-extractor/config/) (e.g., `jobs`, `mappings`).
+The parameters names are completely arbitrary.
+However, they must not conflict with existing configuration properties of [Generic Extractor](/extend/generic-extractor/config/) (e.g., `jobs`, `mappings`).
 Now create a [configuration schema](/extend/registration/configuration-schema/) for the four parameters.